Share

 A Good Example to Follow

-Paul modeled what he preached, so he frequently told believers to imitate him (1 Corinthians 4:16; 11:1; Philippians 3:17; 4:9; 1 Thessalonians 1:6; 2 Thessalonians 3:7-9).
+Paul modeled what he preached and frequently told believers to imitate him (1 Corinthians 4:16; 11:1; Philippians 3:17; 4:9; 1 Thessalonians 1:6; 2 Thessalonians 3:7-9).
 Although it seems odd to imitate anyone other than Christ, in 1 Corinthians 11:1, Paul said, “Imitate me, just as I also imitate Christ.”
-Because Paul imitated Christ, by telling others to imitate him, he was indirectly telling people to imitate Christ.
-There’s application for us in this passage because all Christians should see themselves as examples through whom others see Christ.
+Because Paul imitated Christ, he indirectly told people to imitate Christ by telling others to imitate him.
+This applies to us because all Christians should see themselves as examples through whom others see Christ.

 You yourselves know how you ought to imitate us, because we were not idle when we were with you, nor did we eat anyone’s bread without paying for it, but with toil and labor we worked night and day, that we might not be a burden to any of you.
 It was not because we do not have that right, but to give you in ourselves an example to imitate (2 Thessalonians 3:7-9).

 Paul gave up his right to receive financial support, choosing instead to work to meet his needs and the needs of others.
 In his previous letter, he wrote, “You remember, brethren, our labor and toil; for laboring night and day, that we might not be a burden to any of you, we preached to you the gospel of God” (1 Thessalonians 2:9).
 This lightened the financial burden on the infant church and silenced accusers—nobody could say Paul was in the ministry for the money.
-In every city there were itinerant teachers trying to get as much money as possible from people, and Paul didn’t want to be classified with them.
-As he wrote in 1 Corinthians 9:18, he wanted to “present the gospel of Christ free of charge,” so money wouldn’t be a hindrance.
+In every city, itinerant teachers were trying to get as much money as possible from people, and Paul didn’t want to be classified with them.
+As he wrote in 1 Corinthians 9:18, he wanted to “present the gospel of Christ free of charge” so money wouldn’t hinder him.

-But the fact Paul did not receive money brings up a good question that has financial implications for us: Should church leaders be paid?
+But because Paul did not receive money, this raises a good question that has financial implications for us: Should church leaders be paid?

 Good Stewards Support Their Church Leaders